iliubinskii/bootcamp-weather-app/README.txt

 1. Clone repository.
 2. Install dependencies by running `npm install`.

-## Creating PR
+## Contributions

-1. Create a new feature branch `feature/hyphened-branch-name`.
+1. Create a new feature branch `feature/<hyphened-branch-name>`.
-2. Commit changes.
+2. Make your changes.
 3. Format code by running `npm run format`.
 4. Check for type errors by running `npm run type-check`.
 5. Check for linting errors by running `npm run lint`.